 In an attempt to teach proper cell phone etiquette, students will be allowed to appropriately use cell phones and other electronic devices in the halls between classes, during lunch, and in study hall, as long as the usage does not interfere with the learning environment.
-In the classroom, cell phones that are visible, are used, vibrate, or ring during the day will be taken to the office and may be picked up at the end of the school day by the student if this is the first violation.
+In the classroom, cell phones will be placed in the cell phone caddy or may be utilized based on teacher expectations.
+If the cell phone becomes a distraction, it will be taken to the office and may be picked up at the end of the school day by the student if this is the first violation.